TV and Broadband Guides

 Small, medium and large businesses all need some kind of access to the internet as well as a top-notch website.
 Whether you’re a sole trader working from home, or the managing director of a large corporation, you need to know what types of business broadband are available and what you need for your company.

-Small businesses clearly have different requirements from larger organisations so it’s important always to compare different business broadband options.
+Small businesses clearly have different requirements from larger organisations so it’s important always to compare different business broadband option.
 Whatever size of business you have, setting up cloud electronic point of sale systems will really help keep your customers happy.

 Taking some time to think about things like whether you need a static IP address, and what level of internet security is appropriate, will help you choose the best business broadband for you.
 If you're a small to medium-sized business, with fewer than 250 employees, did you know you can apply for a government gigabit broadband voucher for help towards the cost of installing full fibre broadband?